OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/aws.md

 To consume [OpenVidu REST API](reference-docs/REST-API/){:target="_blank"}, use URL `https://OPENVIDUPRO_PUBLIC_IP/`.
 For example, in the image above that would be `https://ec2-34-244-193-135.eu-west-1.compute.amazonaws.com/` using AWS domain.
 When deploying with a custom domain name (which you should do for a production environment), of course you must use your domain name instead.

+If you have deployed OpenVidu Call you can also access to it through that same URL.
+You can now add your own application to your instance.
+To learn how check out section [Deploy OpenVidu based applications](deployment/#deploy-openvidu-based-applications){:target="_blank"}.
 <br>

 ---